Unleash/unleash-proxy-client-swift/README.md

 ```

 ### Custom HTTP headers

-If you want the client to send custom HTTP Headers with all requests to the Unleash API
-you can define that by setting them via the `UnleashClientBase`.
+If you want the client to send custom HTTP headers with all requests to the Unleash API you can define that by setting them via the `UnleashClientBase`.

 Custom and dynamic custom headers does not apply to sensitive headers.
 - `Content-Type`